turingschool/front-end-curriculum/lessons/module-1/git-collaboration.md

 To make your local machine’s git default to branch main, you’ll first need to update to the latest version of git.
 [Follow these steps to do that](https://www.michaelcrump.net/step-by-step-how-to-update-git/).

 Then you have to tell git what the default branch should be.
-You can run this command in your teminal to do that:
+You can run this command in your terminal to do that:

 `git config --global init.defaultBranch main`
 </section>